Center for Hospice Care’s Inpatient Units are designed to provide comfort and compassion in a peaceful, homelike setting.

 The overwhelming majority of our patients die at home, where research over the last several years has indicated most people would prefer to be when they die, and imminent death alone is not an indication of inpatient hospice care.

-The hospice team meets to discuss the needs of each patient before they enter Hospice House.
-In consultation with the patient’s family and physician, a decision is reached for entry into Hospice House.
-Hospice continues to explore all other support systems before transferring or admitting a patient to Hospice House.
-The hospice team begins to develop appropriate discharge plans upon admission to Hospice House.
+The hospice team meets to discuss the needs of each patient before admitting to the unit.
+In consultation with the patient’s family and physician, a decision is reached for entry.
+Hospice continues to explore all other support systems before transferring or admitting a patient to an inpatient unit.
+The hospice team begins to develop appropriate discharge plans upon admission.
 Patients are discharged when the purpose for their admission has been resolved.

-Patient care in Hospice House is provided 24-hours-a-day by a registered nurse and home health aide.
+Patient care in our facilities are provided 24-hours-a-day by a registered nurse and home health aide.
 Other members of the hospice team, including the patient’s own physician, the hospice medical director, social workers, spiritual care counselors and volunteers, also participate in the patient's care.

 We want to be your home away from home and we have no limitations on your visiting hours.
 You may see your loved one at any time – 24 hours a day, seven days a week.
 Other family members, friends and well-mannered pets are always welcome to visit.
 In fact, family members may even stay overnight.